convox/convox/docs/reference/primitives/README.md

 # Primitives

 Primitives are the building blocks available to build an [App](app) on Convox.
+Apps are deployed and run on your [Rack](rack), the platform overlaid on your cloud infrastructure.

-Primitives can be easily composed to provide useful functionality that lets you focus on the things that make your [App](../app.md) unique.
+Primitives can be easily composed to provide useful functionality that lets you focus on the things that make your [App](app) unique.

 ## App Primitives